CARPENTER V. U.S. & CELL-SITE LOCATION INFO — WHAT’S IT ALL ABOUT?

 On Friday, June 22, 2018, in Carpenter v.
 United States, __ U.S. __ (2018), the Supreme Court declared that the Government needed a search warrant to access “cell-site location information” (CSLI) that it gathered and used to prosecute Timothy Carpenter.
 Carpenter was involved in a series of robberies in Michigan and Ohio.
 The F.B.I. learned of Carpenter’s involvement from his confederates who gave the FBI Carpenter’s cell phone number.

 Cell phones constantly send out signals to cell phone sites.
 Every time a phone connects to a cell phone site the site generates a time-stamped record of the connection.
 The records are known in the cell phone business as cell-site location information, or CSLI.
 The cell phone companies keep records of CSLI which they use for their own business purposes.
 Statutes place limits on what the cell phone companies are allowed to do with the information.
 When police get hold of the information, it allows them to track where the person’s phone was located at times police are interested in knowing about.
-In Carpenter’s case, F.B.I. agent gathered CSLI from two cell phone carriers, covering dates during Carpenter’s robbery spree.
+In Carpenter’s case, F.B.I. agents gathered CSLI from two cell phone carriers, covering dates during Carpenter’s robbery spree.
 To get the records, the Government secured orders from a judge under the federal Stored Communications Act.
 The Stored Communications Act calls for a court to issue an order compelling disclosure of CSLI when the Government demonstrates “specific and articulable facts showing that there are reasonable grounds to believe” the records it seeks “are relevant and material to an ongoing criminal investigation.”
 In Carpenter’s case, the Government sought and received an order for 152 days of records from MetroPCS and 7 days from Sprint.
 In response, MetroPCS turned over records covering 127 days.
 Sprint produced 2 days of records covering a period when Carpenter’s phone was “roaming” in northeastern Ohio.
 From these records, the Government gleaned 12,898 location points showing Carpenter’s movements — an average of 101 location points per day during the covered period.
 The Government used these location points at Carpenter’s trial.
 As to four of the robberies, the Government argued that the records showed Carpenter was at the location of the robberies at the exact times they occurred.
 Carpenter was convicted of all but one of the charges against him and was sentenced to more than 100 years in prison.

 Before trial, Carpenter brought a motion to suppress the CSLI.
 He argued that the Government’s acquisition of those records was a “search” within the meaning of the Fourth Amendment to the United States Constitution because he had a reasonable expectation of privacy in them.
 He also argued that, because acquiring the records was a Fourth Amendment “search” the Government was required to get a search warrant.
 A search warrant would have required the Government to show probable cause that the CSLI records held evidence of the crimes.
 Even though the Government followed the applicable statute to secure the records, when the Fourth Amendment requires a search warrant, the Fourth Amendment trumps a statute.
 Carpenter wanted the evidence excluded from use against him based on the Government’s failure to secure a search warrant.
 The trial court denied Carpenter’s motion to suppress the evidence.
 After Carpenter was convicted, he appealed to the Sixth Circuit Court of Appeals, and they upheld the trial court.
 The Sixth Circuit looked to precedent from the U.S. Supreme Court and decided that Carpenter had no “reasonable expectation of privacy” in the CSLI records because he shared the location information with his wireless carriers.
 Carpenter appealed to the U.S. Supreme Court.
 The U.S. Supreme Court held that Carpenter had a reasonable expectation of privacy in the CSLI, that the Government’s acquisition of the information was a Fourth Amendment search, and that a search warrant was required.
 The Supreme Court sent the case back (“remanded it) to the trial court for further proceedings.

 The Fourth Amendment provides as follows: “The right of the people to be secure in their persons, houses, papers and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”
 As a general proposition, whenever police conduct a search, they are required to have a search warrant which, as you can see from the text of the Fourth Amendment, must be supported by probable cause.
 When a person claims evidence should be suppressed because of a Fourth Amendment violation and should not be used against the person in a criminal case, that claim raises a series of questions.
 Those questions may usefully be asked in the following order: (1) Was there a search or seizure at all; (2) If there was a search or a seizure, was it unreasonable; (3) If there was a search or seizure, and if it was unreasonable, does the person complaining about it have “standing” to complain; and (4) If there was an unreasonable search or seizure, and if the person who is complaining has standing to complain about it, what should be done about it – what should the “remedy” be?
-Most of the Carpenter opinion deals with the first of these questions, although the opinion does also touch on the second.
+Most of the Carpenter opinion deals with the first of these questions, although the opinion also touches on the second.

 Determining whether a Fourth Amendment “search” occurred involves two potential lines of inquiry: (1) whether the Government activity at issue involved an intrusion into a person’s “reasonable expectation of privacy;” and (2) whether the Government intruded upon the person, himself or herself, or upon the person’s house, papers or effects, within the meaning of the protections specifically identified in the Fourth Amendment’s text.
 Carpenter pursued a “reasonable expectation of privacy” theory.
 The “reasonable expectation of privacy test” began with Katz v.
 United States, 389 U.S. 347 (1967).
 That case involved FBI agents attaching a listening device to the outside of a phone booth that Katz used to carry out illegal gambling activity.
 Katz moved to suppress the evidence that the Government gathered as it listened to him carry on phone conversations inside the booth.
 Katz claimed that the Government committed a Fourth Amendment “search” by gathering evidence from a “constitutionally protected area” – the phone booth.
 The Government disagreed, claiming the phone booth was not a “constitutionally protected area.”
 Instead of deciding whether the phone booth was or was not a “constitutionally protected area,” the Supreme Court declared that “the Fourth Amendment protects people, not places,” and went on to decide that the Government’s actions constituted a search because they “violated the privacy upon which [Katz] justifiably relied.”
 In a concurrence, Justice Harlan stated his understanding that, in the Court’s test for whether a search occurred, “there is a twofold requirement, first that a person have exhibited an actual (subjective) expectation of privacy and, second, that the expectation be one that society is prepared to recognize as ‘reasonable.’”